// sel____ // tal________ // unu_____ // valu____ (costs a lot of money)

 Which adjectives could describe the four types of area ?

-Speaking exercise – imagine you live you live in the first picture.
+Speaking exercise – imagine you live in the first picture.
 Describe the neighbourhood and your life.
 However, when you get a high-paying job, you want to take out a mortgage and move to the second picture.
 Describe that neighbourhood.

 Introducing and expanding your answer